Al-un/al-un.fr/blog/content/articles/wip/vue-styling.md

   }
   ```

 In Vue 3, I keep single root elements to maintain this practice.
-In the rare cases where multiple root elements are used, in a fragment-like manner, I often do not have the need to root element class name so it can be skipped.
+In the rare cases where multiple root elements are used, in a fragment-like manner, I often do not have the need to have a root element class name so it can be skipped.

 ### To scope or not to scope